top of page

 NYC Discrete Math REU

-Summer 2023.
-The program dates are June 12th - Aug 4th.
-Each participant receives a stipend of $5,200, housing in Manhattan, and travel support.
-The application deadline is February 15th.
+Summer 2025.
+The REU's dates are June 9th - Aug 1st.
+Each participant receives a stipend of $5,600, housing in Manhattan, and travel support.
+The application deadline is February 14th.
 Applications are submitted through www.mathprograms.org.

 In this program, undergraduates do research work in combinatorics, discrete probability, theoretical computer science, and related topics.
 The program runs for eight weeks during the summer in NYC.
 During this period, each participant works towards solving a problem and possibly publishing a paper.
 Each participant is closely mentored by a professor who is an active researcher and has mentoring experience.
 We are based in the math department of CUNY's Baruch College, located at the heart of Manhattan.

 Project examples.
 No previous familiarity with these topics is required.
-A few project examples (some from last year)
+A few project examples (under construction):

 These are just examples.
 We offer many additional projects to the participants.
 See also the results produced in previous years.